rxi/lovedos/doc/api.md

 ##### love.keypressed(key, code, isrepeat)
-Called when the user presses a key. `key` is the key that was pressed, `code` is the raw integer scancode value for the pressed key, `isrepeat` is true if this key press event is a repeat.
+Called when the user presses a key. `key` is the key that was pressed, `code` is the scancode of the pressed key, `isrepeat` is true if this key press event is a repeat.

 ##### love.keyreleased(key, code)
-Called when the user releases a key. `key` is the key that was released, `code` is the raw integer scancode value for the released key.
+Called when the user releases a key. `key` is the key that was released, `code` is the scancode for the released key.

 ##### love.textinput(text)
 Called when text has been entered by the user.
 For example if shift-2 is pressed